Skip to content

 When we use the student model to manipulate data, the system automatically sets the Instance Id

-3. Using Query Builder to Operate the Database
+3. Using Query Builder to query data

 typescript